-The Group holds 32% of its portfolio in North Rhine-Westphalia, 17% in Berlin, 21% in Dresden/Leipzig/Halle, 4% in Nuremberg-Furth/Munich and has significant holdings in other major cities e.g. Mannheim, Bremen, Hamburg, Frankfurt and Mainz.
+The Group holds 36% of its portfolio in North Rhine-Westphalia, 19% in Berlin, 16% in Dresden/Leipzig/Halle, 6% in Nuremberg-Furth/Munich and has significant holdings in other major cities e.g. Mannheim, Bremen, Hamburg, Frankfurt and Mainz.
 The Group also seeks to expand in additional German cities.
 The Group believes that the current regional distribution structure enables it to benefit from economies of scale, whilst providing the Group with a diverse and risk averse portfolio.
-The following chart provides an overview on the regional distribution of the Group's property portfolio by value as of July 2015:
+The following chart provides an overview on the regional distribution of the Group's property portfolio by value as of March 2015:

 The Issuer has grouped its investment property into three stages allowing for effective management and constant monitoring on the progress of its turnaround and repositioning activities: stabilised properties which have lower vacancy rates than 5%; advanced turnaround properties with vacancy rates between 5% and 15% and early turnaround properties, which generally, when acquired, provide vacancy rates higher than 15% and allow for more valuation upside.
-Applying this definition, as of July 2015, approximately 42% of the total units were in the stabilised stage, approximately 31% of the total units were in the advanced turnaround stage and approximately 27% of the total units are in the early turnaround stage.
+Applying this definition, as of March 2015, approximately 43% of the total units were in the stabilised stage, approximately 30% of the total units were in the advanced turnaround stage and approximately 27% of the total units are in the early turnaround stages.
 The Issuer believes that the current spread of the Group's portfolio throughout the various stages provides on the one hand stable cash flow and on the other, embeds further growth and value creation potential in the existing portfolio through active asset management, tenant management and targeted modernisation measures.

-The following table provides an overview of the properties (referred to as units grouped) into each respective turnaround stage, the respective portion of the total portfolio and turnaround stage and the percentage of vacant square meters (sqm) as of July 2015.
+The following table provides an overview of the properties (referred to as units grouped) into each respective turnaround stage, the respective portion of the total portfolio and turnaround stage and the percentage of vacant square meters (sqm) as of March 2015.

-The Group's stabilized portfolio ratio is growing continuously, and the portion of stabilised units has increased from 40% as of 31 December 2014 to 42% as of July 2015.
-Over the same period, the early turnaround portfolio ratio, and the portion of units in early turnaround has decreased from 28% to 27%, through the acquisitions of new properties in 2015, offset by the successful turnaround process of previously acquired properties.
+The Group's stabilized portfolio ratio is growing continuously, and the portion of stabilised units has increased from 33% as of 31 December 2013 to 43% as of March 2015.
+Over the same period, the early turnaround portfolio ratio, and the portion of units in early turnaround has increased from 23% to 27%, through the acquisitions of new properties in 2014 and 2015, offset by the successful turnaround process of previously acquired properties.
 Such transition of units to later turnaround stages result in more recurring and constant cash flows through higher revenues, lower costs and higher profit margins while the Issuer believes that properties in the stabilised turnaround stage still provide a substantial upside potential for rent increases.